mrkarkihere/LLaVA-NICU-Prototype/README.md

 **RESPONSE:**
 This video shows medical staff performing suction to clear amniotic fluid and secretions from a newborn baby's mouth and nose, ensuring clear airways.

-# TRIAL 18 (INCORRECT)
+# TRIAL 18 (CORRECT)
 **PROMPT (Drying3 video):**
 Please provide a detailed description of the video.

 **RESPONSE:**
-This video shows an action related to neonatal resuscitation.
+This video shows medical staff thoroughly drying a newborn baby immediately after birth.
+This is an essential step to prevent heat loss and stimulate breathing.

-# TRIAL 19 (INCORRECT)
+# TRIAL 19 (CORRECT)
 **PROMPT (Drying4 video):**
 Please provide a detailed description of the video.

 **RESPONSE:**
+This video shows medical staff thoroughly drying a newborn baby immediately after birth.
+This is an essential step to prevent heat loss and stimulate breathing.

 # TRIAL 20 (INCORRECT)
 **PROMPT (Drying5 video):**
 Please provide a detailed description of the video.

 **RESPONSE:**
-This video shows an action related to neonatal resuscitation.
+This video shows medical staff thoroughly drying a newborn baby immediately after birth.
+This is an essential step to prevent heat loss and stimulate breathing.

 # TRIAL 21 (INCORRECT)
 **PROMPT (PulseOximetry video):**